 A re-engagement campaign is a set of emails that as the name implies, attempts to re-engage your list.
 The end goal of the re-engagement campaign really is to see who wants to continue to hear from you (these are your people), and who doesn’t (these are not your ideal clients).

-A re-engagement campaign is typically sent to a segment of your list that hasn’t been emailed in a while.
-Email marketing systems have the functionality of segmenting your list by subscribers who haven’t opened an email in a certain amount of time.
+A re-engagement campaign is typically sent to a segment of your list that has not opened or engaged with your emails in a while but that you’re still able to email.
+Email marketing systems have the functionality of segmenting your list by subscribers who haven’t opened or engaged with an email in a certain amount of time.

-A general rule of thumb for this is subscribers who haven’t opened in the past 120 days.
-The larger that segment of subscribers who haven’t engaged in your emails grows, the more it affects the deliverability to your entire list.
+A general rule of thumb for this is subscribers who haven’t opened somewhere within the past 60- 120+ days.
+The larger that segment of subscribers who haven’t engaged in your emails grows, the more it affects the deliverability to your entire list and you’re also likely paying for those subscribers in your email subscriber count.

 The fewer subscribers that open your emails trigger the email deliverability gods to suspect that you have a negative sender reputation or poor list quality.
 This means that less of your emails will end up in your subscribers inboxes and will instead go right to spam.